daroczig/CEU-DV2/README.md

-This is the R script repository of the "[Data Visualization 2: Practical Data Visualization with R](https://courses.ceu.edu/courses/2019-2020/data-visualization-2-practical-data-visualization-r)" course in the 2019/2020 Winter term, part of the [MSc in Business Analytics](https://courses.ceu.edu/programs/ms/master-science-business-analytics) at CEU.
+This is the R script repository of the "[Data Visualization 2: Practical Data Visualization with R](https://courses.ceu.edu/courses/2020-2021/data-visualization-2-practical-data-visualization-r)" course in the 2020/2021 Winter term, part of the [MSc in Business Analytics](https://courses.ceu.edu/programs/ms/master-science-business-analytics) at CEU.
+For the previous edition, see [2019/2020 Spring](https://github.com/daroczig/CEU-DV2/tree/2019-2020).

 ## Table of Contents